rawanbasem/KSP-Autonomous-Rocket-Control/README.md

 ## Results

 The project successfully demonstrated autonomous orbiting of Kerbin.
-Initial tests used autopilot functions for data extraction, achieving stable orbits at 80 km with zero inclination[cite: 86, 91, 92].
-Subsequent development focused on equation-based control using "raw controls" instead of autopilot, which proved challenging but ultimately achieved desired orbits[cite: 7, 96, 101, 102].
-The achieved velocity was less than the maximum predicted velocity for the mission (3400 m/s from Delta-V map)[cite: 109, 110, 111].
+Initial tests used autopilot functions for data extraction, achieving stable orbits at 80 km with zero inclination.
+Subsequent development focused on equation-based control using "raw controls" instead of autopilot, which proved challenging but ultimately achieved desired orbits.
+The achieved velocity was less than the maximum predicted velocity for the mission (3400 m/s from Delta-V map).

 **Screenshots of successful missions:**
 **Screenshots of successful missions:**